 |Admiralty Head, WA|

-In 1864, Asa Shinn Mercer, the newly elected president of the University in Seattle, visited Lowell, Massachusetts to recruit young women to relocate to Washington to serve as teachers and help balance the 9 to 1 ratio of men to women.
+In 1864, Asa Shinn Mercer, the newly elected president of the University in Seattle, visited Lowell, Massachusetts to recruit young women to relocate to Washington Territory to serve as teachers and help balance the none-to-one ratio of men to women.
 Two of the eleven ladies, known as the Mercer Girls, who traveled to Washington via Panama with Mercer that year were nineteen-year-old Josephine Pearson and Georgianna, her fifteen-year-old sister.
 The Pearson girls were accompanied by their father Daniel Pearson, who hoped the change in climate would improve his health.
-Josephine and Georgianna served as teachers in Coupeville, while their father served a watchman at the Puget Mill in Port Gamble.
-When Josephine died unexpectedly on August 21, 1864, Daniel relocated to Whidbey Island, where he was appointed the second keeper of Admiralty Head Lighthouse later that year.
-Georgianna left school teaching and served as an assistant to her father.
+Josephine and Georgianna served as teachers in Coupeville on Whidbey Island, while their father served a watchman at the Puget Mill in Port Gamble.
+When Josephine died unexpectedly on August 21, 1864, Daniel relocated to Whidbey Island, where he was appointed the second head keeper of Admiralty Head Lighthouse later that year.
+Georgianna left school teaching and served as an assistant to her father starting in March 1865.

 By order of Lt.
 Commander Louis Keurpoff (inspector): Be it hereby known, to whom it may or may not concern: All light keepers, either principal or assistant, in this domain of our beloved Uncle Samuel, are expressly forbidden to depart from the Territory of Single Blessedness and take up their abode in the populous State of Matrimony unless said departure be permitted and sanctioned by the Lighthouse Inspector.

-Flora married in 1876, but continued to serve as an assistant keeper at the lighthouse for one month following the resignation in October, 1878 of her father.
-Upon Keeper Pearson's death in 1897, the following information regarding his service was printed in the Seattle Post-Intelligencer: “He was keeper of the Admiralty Head Lighthouse, and for 13 years, he was never absent from his post for one night.
+Undeterred or perhaps with the inspector’s blessing, Flora married William Engle in 1876, but continued to serve as an assistant keeper at the lighthouse until November 1878, one month after the resignation of her father.
+Upon Keeper Pearson’s death in 1897, the following information regarding his service was printed in the Seattle Post-Intelligencer: “He was keeper of the Admiralty Head Lighthouse, and for 13 years, he was never absent from his post for one night.
 His great regularity and promptness in the business affairs of life, as well as his strict integrity in all matters, made him a most remarkable man.”

-Using a $3,500 appropriation for general repairs at Admiralty Head, an unoccupied space in the attic of the dwelling was inclosed and converted into a watchroom in 1875, and the two sides of the lighthouse most affected by winter storms were covered in rustic siding.
+Using a $3,500 appropriation for general repairs at Admiralty Head, an unoccupied space in the attic of the dwelling was enclosed and converted into a watchroom in 1875, and the two sides of the lighthouse most affected by winter storms were covered in rustic siding.
+A boathouse at the base of the bluff housed the station’s boat that could be used to reach Port Townsend.
+In 1880, “an inclined plane, with a winch, was built to raise supplies from the landing beach to the crest upon which the station” was located.
+The following year, a wooden tramway with an iron boat car was constructed on the beach leading to the boathouse for launching the station’s boat, and Hains mineral-oil lamps replaced the lard-oil lamps previously used in the lantern room.

-The second Admiralty Head Lighthouse was built in a Spanish style and included a two-story dwelling that was linked to the base of a circular tower of roughly the same height, by a one-story foyer.
+The second Admiralty Head Lighthouse consisted of a two-story dwelling linked to the base of a circular tower of roughly the same height by a one-story foyer.
 Three bedrooms were located upstairs in the dwelling, while the kitchen, dining room, and a living room were downstairs.
+Built in a Spanish style using brick covered with stucco, the lighthouse was a one-of-a-kind and was said to be the most comfortable residence in the territory, featuring an indoor bathroom and laundry room.

 By the early 1920s, the bulk of marine traffic was powered by steam rather than wind, permitting the modern vessels to hug the western side of the inlet.
-Admiralty Head Lighthouse was thus no longer of consequence, and the light was extinguished in 1922 after just nineteen years of service.
-In 1927, the lantern room was removed and placed atop the newly reconstructed tower of the New Dungeness Lighthouse.
+Admiralty Head Lighthouse was thus no longer of consequence, and the second lighthouse was extinguished after just nineteen years of service.
+On June 30, 1922, Hans P. Score, the last keeper of the lighthouse, made the following log entry: “After tonight Admiralty Head is discontinued by order of Superintendent of Lighthouses Mr. Warrick.”
+In 1927, the lantern room was removed and placed atop the newly reconstructed tower of New Dungeness Lighthouse.

 Admiralty Head Lighthouse sat vacant until World War II, when Fort Casey was reactivated.
 The lighthouse was painted olive drab and was used as barracks for the Army’s K-9 Corps that patrolled the fort and nearby beaches at night.
 Following the war, the lighthouse again stood empty for a time before Washington State Parks and Recreation Commission acquired 100 acres of Fort Casey’s battery area in 1955 for use as a state park and historical monument.
 The Island County Historical Society initiated a restoration effort shortly thereafter, and a replacement lantern room, featuring vertical astragals rather than the more complex diagonal ones found in the original, was built in the 1960s using thin sheet metal and Plexiglas windows.